 - Contact a Philadelphia Birth Injury Lawyer Today

 Contact an Experienced Philadelphia Birth Injury Lawyer

 According to a fact sheet from the Centers for Disease Control and Prevention, birth defects affect one in every 33 babies.
 At Anapol Weiss, we have decades of experience handling birth injury claims.
 Our Philadelphia birth injury lawyers will work on your case until we get the job done.
-Our firm works closely with medical experts to examine every aspect of a birth injury case.
+Our firm works closely with medical experts to examine every aspect of a birth trauma case.